JainamBheda/Spring-Boot-by-Jainam-Bheda/Dependency Injection.md

 - This means:
 	`Normally , class might create the object it needs` `with DI , class doesn't create them , instead some external system or framework gives Object (dependencies)`

+- In Spring, DI is achieved mainly through Constructor Injection